bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 Nothing much, just mention tolerance.
 You can put a little delta value in your subset sum and get more solutions.
 And obviously it's gonna come out.
-So I'm thinking like, I don't know, top of my head like 10%, just checking the time here, 10%, maybe if the off-chain is like 10% of the on-chain, it's okay.
+So I'm thinking like, I don't know, top of my head like 10%, maybe if the off-chain is like 10% of the on-chain, it's okay.
 Maybe if the off-chain is only like 1%, maybe it's not okay.
 Question, yeah?

-Audience: Do you have to include the eventual?
+[Audience]: Do you have to include the eventual?

-Adam Gibson: Ah, good question, good question.
+Ah, good question, good question.
 I remember thinking about this, yeah.
 Let's go back to the slide (Kitchen Sink) so we can explain it.
 So we had, remember, a splice in node 5.